iStockphoto.com / knowlesgallery

 Labor Day weekend means it's time for A Taste of Colorado .
 More than 500,000 flock to Civic Center Park to honor the region's diverse cultural and Western heritage.
 This 4-day extravaganza includes culinary delights from local restaurants, top-name musical entertainment, an arts and crafts marketplace and a kiddie carnival.
 Considered “the Napa Valley of beer” by connoisseurs, Denver upholds that distinction by hosting the Great American Beer Festival in October.
 Brew lovers from throughout the world travel to the 3-day spectacle at the Colorado Convention Center, where roughly 3,500 beers are on the sampling roster.

 Denver celebrates all of the arts—performing to visual—during Denver Arts Week .
 This November event provides occasion to explore Denver’s neighborhood studios and galleries, and its world-class museums and events at the nation’s second largest performing arts complex.

 Mile High Holidays rounds out the year's event schedule.
-Festivities, which take place in a variety of locations from late November through the end of January, include fireworks, visits with Santa, sparkling light displays, the Christkindlmarket and Winterfest.
+Festivities, which take place in a variety of locations from mid-November through the end of January, include fireworks, visits with Santa, sparkling light displays, the Denver Christkindl Market and WinterFest.
 Area shops and restaurants, decorated in seasonal finery, add to the merriment by inspiring holiday shoppers.